 Horizon 2020, the world’s largest research and innovation program – for SMEs

 Innovation Norway is the national contact point for SMEs in Horizon 2020.
 Innovation Norway has an important role in mobilizing and advising SMEs to take part in the largest innovation and research program in the world, Horizon 2020, connecting our best companies and institutions with the best in Europe.
 Norway has a competitive advantage in several sectors (marine, maritime, environment, energy, oil and gas) and Norwegian know how and expertise is sought after.
 If you would are looking for a Norwegian partner for your project, you can contact Innovation Norway and we will help you.

-The Global Entrepreneurship Initiative aims to connect Norwegian high potential startups to global network and expertise in leading hubs around the globe.
+Global accelerators aims to connect Norwegian high potential startups to global network and expertise in leading hubs around the globe.
 By exposure to international market conditions, opportunity to validate in highly competitive markets, input from skilled mentors and connections to relevant network, we aim to contribute to faster growth of Norwegian startups and with lower risk to the entrepreneurs.

 The Norwegian Emergency Preparedness System (NOREPS)